thephpleague/commonmark/docs/1.0/customization/environment.md

 The Environment
 ===============

-All parsers, renderers, etc. must be registered with the `Environment` class so that the library is aware of them.
+The `Environment` contains all of the parsers, renderers, configurations, etc. that the library uses during the conversion process.
+You therefore must register all parsers, renderers, etc. with the `Environment` so that the library is aware of them.

 A pre-configured `Environment` can be obtained like this: